19hours/sg-statutes/Acts/Merchant Shipping Act.md

 “duty” —

-(a) in relation to a master or seaman, means any duty falling to be discharged by him in his capacity as such; and
+(a) in relation to any crew member, means any duty falling to be discharged by him in his capacity as such; and

+[Act 6 of 2014 wef 01/04/2014]

 (b) in relation to a master, includes his duty with respect to the good management of his ship and his duty with respect to the safety of operation of his ship, its machinery and equipment;